Integrating Core Data with SwiftUI

 Setup the Core Data stack.

-Inject the Core Data stack into the SwiftUI hierarchy
+Inject the Core Data stack into your SwiftUI hierarchy

 The Core Data model file and entities